Dark-Vinaal/BMI-Calculator/README.md

   > (e.g., Underweight, Normal Weight, Overweight, Obese).

-  This crucial interpretation makes the result meaningful to the user.User-Friendly
+  This crucial interpretation makes the result meaningful to the user.

-- Display: The final result, including both the numerical BMI value and the interpretive category, is displayed prominently in the user interface
+- User-Friendly Display: The final result, including both the numerical BMI value and the interpretive category, is displayed prominently in the user interface

 ---